khaledh/khaledh.github.io/docs/osdev/13-higher-half-kernel.md

 # Higher Half Kernel

 The kernel is currently linked at address `0x100000`, not at the higher half of the address space.
 The UEFI environment does have paging enabled, but we need to build our own page tables, and map the kernel at the higher half of the address space.
 This needs to be done in the bootloader, before we jump to the kernel (since we'll change the kernel to be linked at the higher half).
-Once we're in the kernel, we can set up different page tables that fit our needs (although we'll still need to map the kernel at the higher half of the address space).
+Once we're in the kernel, we can set up different page tables that fit our needs.

 ## Linking the kernel